Active Learning for Control-Oriented Identification of Nonlinear Systems: System Identification Results

-In particular, we have reduced the parameter recovery errort to the sum of weighted norms of a self-normalized martingale.
-Calling on self-normalized martingale machinary \cite{abbasi2011improved}, \cite{wagenmaker2021task} we may bound each of these norms with high probability.
-In particular, invoking \Cref{lem: martingale concentration} with $\beta = \frac{1}{\sqrt{26 \norm{\Sigma^\pi} \trace\paren{(\Sigma^\pi)^{-1}}}}$, we find that with probability at least $1-\delta/2$, the following bounds hold:
+We have reduced the parameter recovery errort to the sum of weighted norms of a self-normalized martingale.
+Calling on self-normalized martingale machinary \cite{abbasi2011improved}.
+In particular, invoking \Cref{lem: sn martingale bnd} with failure probability $\delta/4$ and union bounding provides that with probability at least $1-\delta/2$, the following bounds hold: